 The coastal town of Lossiemouth is just over a mile away and can be reached by walking along the lovely beach.
-It offers the visitor a range of facilities including sea angling, stunning unspoilt beaches and wildlife , an excellent range of shopping and quality restaurants and cafes, all making the most of the plentiful supply of fresh seafood.
+It offers the visitor a range of facilities including sea angling, two 18-hole golf courses, stunning unspoilt beaches and wildlife , an excellent range of shopping and quality restaurants and cafés, all making the most of the plentiful supply of fresh seafood.
 The Silver Sands Holiday Park is just 5 minutes' walk from the lighthouse and here you will find a shop, cafe, bar and a play area for children.
-Lossiemouth also offers visitors a range of golfing opportunities with its two 18-hole golf courses. < Hide

 Covesea is 1 mile from Lossiemouth, on the A941 from Elgin (7 miles)